JetBrains/teamcity-recipes/yaml-specification/TeamCity Recipes YAML format specification.md

 * **name**: a string value specifying the recipe's name.
 Mandatory.
 Must be in the ```<namespace>/<name-in-namespace>``` format.
 Besides the namespace-name delimiter, it should contain only letters, digits, underscores, and dashes.
 Each part cannot start or end with a dash or underscore, and cannot contain several consecutive dashes and underscores.
     * The namespace part designates a namespace on the Marketplace that is unique and belongs to the recipe's vendor.
 The minimum namespace length is 5 characters, the maximum length is 30 characters.
     * The name-in-namespace part designates the unique name in the namespace.
 The maximum name-in-namespace length is 30 characters.
+* **title**: a string value specifying the recipe's title visible in the build step selection UI.
+Mandatory for recipes uploaded to the Marketplace.
 * **version**: a string value specifying the recipe's version in the ```major.minor.patch``` format.
 The 'minor' and 'patch' parts are optional.
 Mandatory.
 * **description**: a string value specifying the description of the recipe.
 The maximum length is 250 characters.
 Mandatory.
 * **container**: properties that specify whether the recipe will be executed in a container and the details of the execution.
 Non-mandatory.